erichards52/Master-Project/stepOne_SRAChar/RScripts_Output/README.md

 sraRet.pl can be found in sraScripts.

-Data should be read in and then TaxID.txt should be produced via last lines of script in SRATableFigure.R before running the rest of code present in script.
+Data should be read in and then TaxID.txt should be produced via last lines of script in SRATableFigure.R before running the rest of code.

 Does not produce an updated line plot of bases sequenced by platform per year.
-That will have to be manually done.
+Has to be done manually.

-Returns "SRACharMarkdown_16_June_2017.Rmd".
+Returns the RMardown document: "SRACharMarkdown_16_June_2017.Rmd".